RobertoValli/academic_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a political scientist studying the political economy of identity and conflict.
+I am a political scientist studying the political economy of identity, conflict and religion.
 My research is at the intersection of comparative politics and international relations.
 I am currently Postdoctoral Research Associate at [Princeton University](https://bobst.princeton.edu/people/roberto-valli).
 Before, I earned my PhD in the [International Conflict Research](https://icr.ethz.ch/) group at ETH Zurich, and in 2022 I visited the [Institute for Eastern European and Eurasian Studies](https://iseees.berkeley.edu/) at UC Berkeley.

-My [dissertation](/project) studies how border change contributed to shape national identities in Europe between 1816 and 1938.
-My other projects study the drivers of political violence, public opinion and religious clientelism.
-In my research, I rely on spatially explicit observational data and computational methods to study politics in new settings and with innovative research designs.
+My [dissertation](/project) studied how border change contributed to shape national identities in Europe between 1816 and 1938.
+My other projects study the drivers of political violence, religious clientelism, and public opinion.
+My research uses spatially explicit observational data and computational methods to study politics in new settings and with innovative research designs.